My Fellow Citizens!: American adaptation

 In March 2022, ABC ordered the pilot of an American adaptation of the series titled The Company You Keep, starring Milo Ventimiglia.
 It is being written and executive produced by Julia Cohen for 20th Television.
 In April and May 2022, Catherine Haena Kim and William Fichtner joined the cast in the pilot, respectively.
-Also in May, Sarah Wayne Callies, James Saito, Tim Chiou, Freda Foh Shen and Felisha Terrell were added to cast.
+Also in May, Sarah Wayne Callies, James Saito, Tim Chiou, Freda Foh Shen and Felisha Terrell were added to the cast.
 In August 2022, ABC picked up the series.
 It premiered on February 19, 2023.